Physical constraints derived from FCNC in the 3-3-1-1 model: Introduction

 \section{Introduction}

-The analysis of phenomena related to flavor-changing neutral currents (FCNC) plays an important role in constraining the parameters of the Standard Model (SM) and testing physics beyond the standard model (BSM).
-Among those, the most extensively studied in recent years is the FCNC processes in B-physics, particularly the exclusive $b \rightarrow s$ transition.
+The analysis of phenomena related to flavor-changing neutral currents (FCNCs) plays an important role in constraining the parameters of the Standard Model (SM) and testing physics beyond the standard model (BSM).
+In recent years, the most extensively studied processes related to FCNCs in B-physics, particularly the exclusive $b \rightarrow s$ transition.
 The first place to look for new physics (NP) in $b \rightarrow s$ transitions is $B_q-\bar{B}_q$ mixing with $q=d,s$.
-The mass splitting $\Delta M_d$ has been measured with high precision \cite{Bdmixing}, whereas the measurement of $\Delta M_s$ \cite{Bsmixing},\cite{Bsmixing1} is very difficult because of rapid oscillation of $B_s$ meson.
-The observed $\Delta M_q$ agrees well with the SM predictions.
-In addition, the detection and measurement of Br$(B\rightarrow \mu^+ \mu^-)$ at the Larger Hadron Collier (LHC) \cite{Bsmm1}, the measurement of $b \rightarrow s \gamma$ branching fraction \cite{bkgamma}, \cite{bsgamma1},\cite{bsgamma2},\cite{bsgamma3},\cite{bsgamma4} show that these observed decay rates are consistent with the SM predictions.
-In spite of large hadronic uncertainties related the form factors and the uncertainties of the CKM elements, these decays have played a significant role in constraining NP models for many years.
+The mass splitting $\Delta M_d$ has been measured with high precision \cite{Bdmixing}, whereas the measurement of $\Delta M_s$ \cite{Bsmixing,Bsmixing1} is complicated because of the rapid oscillation of ${B}_s$ meson.
+The measurement results of Br$(B_s \rightarrow \mu^+ \mu^-)$ \cite{Bsmm1,LHCb2, LHCb3, LHCb2021}, Br$(b \rightarrow s \gamma)$ \cite{bsgamma,bsgamma1, bsgamma2,bsgamma4}, are almost in agreement with the SM predictions.
+However, some small tensions related to the above processes have been persisted and confirmed by independent measurements.
+These tensions can be understood due to uncertainties of the form factors, CKM elements, or by the presence of NP.
+Moreover, the ratios of branching fractions $R_{K}, R_{K^*}$, and several observables of the $ B \rightarrow K(K^*) l^+l^-$ ($l=\mu,e$) decays have been determined \cite{AaiJ:2017vbb,Abdesselam:2019wac, AaiJ:2021, Aaij:2015dea, Khachatryan:2015isa, Wehle:2016yoi, Sirunyan:2017dhj, Aaboud:2018krd, Aaij:2020nrf, bsll2,bsll2-bs1,bsll2-bs2,bsll2-bs3}.
+All the results of these measurements have confirmed the deviation from the predictions of the SM.
+Unlike the angular observables, the various ratios of branching fractions can not be explained via underestimating hadron effects.
+This result has inspired physicists to investigate these decay processes and see whether some NP models can better explain the experimental data.